Boise company pivots to manufacture protective masks, gowns for healthcare workers

 They're making masks and two types of gowns - reusable and disposable.

 "Life Flight ordered 300 reusable gowns to start with,' Godfrey said.
-"The VA hospital is coming down tomorrow to finalize 1,500 masks and 1,500 gowns."
+"The VA [Idaho Division of Veterans Services ] hospital is coming down tomorrow to finalize 1,500 masks and 1,500 gowns."

 Idaho COVID-19 latest: Latest news | Map of confirmed Idaho cases | Stay-at-home order details | COVID-19 resources | Testing sites | Employers hiring | Essential business list | Closings | School closings | Help nonprofits| Full COVID-19 coverage